eugenia1984/english/glossary.md

 - **To coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.

+- **To deal with** means to handle or manage something, especially challenges.
+For example, ``She deals with client requests at her job``.

 - **To encourage**: means to give support, confidence, or hope to someone.
 It's what a good coach does to motivate their team to do their best.

 - **To ensure** means to make certain or guarantee that something happens.
 For example, `We ensure quality by checking every product` means they make sure every product is good.